Dr Ryan Griffiths

 The University of Sydney

 Griffiths' research focuses on two related areas.
 The first examines the dynamics of secession with a particular emphasis on the international and domestic causes of secessionist conflict over time.
 He has recently begun a second book that looks at the relationship between democracy and secessionist outcomes, a project that is being funded by an ARC Discovery Early Career Research Award.
 The second research area investigates the organization of the international system, with a specific interest in sovereignty and different types of political order, historically and in the future.
-Griffiths is one of the lead investigators on the International System(s) Dataset (ISD) Project.
+Griffiths is one of the lead investigators on the International System(s) Dataset (ISD) Project, an effort supported by an ARC Discovery Grant.

 - International Relations Theory